 Provide Knowledge on Target Platforms

-Not everyone is active on every major social media platform.
-You can fill in knowledge gaps by setting up how-to and best practices guides on how to share content for each platform.
-Besides explaining how to technically post content, you can also list the best days and times for sharing as well as recommended hashtags and other details.
+Not everyone is active on every social media platform.
+You can fill in knowledge gaps by setting up best practices guides on how to share content for each platform.
+You can also list the best days and times for sharing as well as recommended hashtags and other details.

 8. Notify the Team

 You can look into pushing content into the wider team’s radar.
 For example, you can use your company communication tool (e.g., Slack, Teams, etc) to notify the team about new content, or send a regular email newsletter.

 9. Encourage Employee Input

 We touched on this point a few times earlier, but you should make employee input a key part of your content creation process.
 Not only are you creating an incentive for the wider team to care about the work, but you’ll also get access to a lot of valuable information.

 You should also give the wider team a chance to drive content creation too.
 If you have a social media policy in place, you can let employees ideate and produce their own content.

 The user-generated content will add more authenticity to your brand.
 It will also supplement your own content creation efforts with more volume and mix.

 Motivation is key to both getting a start and sustaining momentum.
 Even if employees are sharing content, look at using leaderboards, contests and rewards to keep them engaged.